Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 `retry_interval` setting instead and `check_interval` divided by 5 if
 `retry_interval` is not defined.

-### <a id="differences-1x-2-performance-data"></a> Performance Data

-There is no host performance data generated in Icinga 2 because there are no real host checks.
-Therefore the PerfDataWriter will only write service performance data files.

 ## <a id="differences-1x-2-commands"></a> Commands

 Unlike in Icinga 1.x there are 3 different command types in Icinga 2: